project-oak/oak/docs/oak_functions_abi.md

   the Oak Functions runtime configuration on the given input vector.
 The extesion returns an error if either the input vector was malformed or the decoding of the resulting inference failed.
-This is experimental, and only available when the `oak-tf` feature is enabled.
+This is experimental, and only available with the unsafe version of the Oak Functions runtime.
 - `MetricsHandle`: The Oak Functions WebAssembly module reports the metric value `value` for a sum-based metric bucket identified by a `label` from the `ReportMetricsRequest`.
 The Oak Functions runtime attempts to interpret the